-Faculty: Monte Anderson, Jane Bogan, James Boland, Jeradi Cohen, Joseph Hall, Martha Hendricks, Gary Louis
+Faculty: Monte Anderson, Jane Bogan, Jeradi Cohen, Joseph Hall, Martha Hendricks, Peggy Larrick, Gary Louis

-Wilmington College of Ohio Teacher Education Program, which is designed to prepare teachers in the liberal arts tradition, is granted Accreditation by the Teacher Education Accreditation Council for a period of five years, from June 11, 2012 - June 11, 2017.
+Wilmington College of Ohio Teacher Education Program, which is designed to prepare teachers in the liberal arts tradition, is granted Accreditation by the Teacher Education Accreditation Council, from June 11, 2012 - December 31, 2018.
 TEAC Accreditation is now administered by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP).
 The College develops professional educators who demonstrate a thorough knowledge of the subjects they will teach as well as an understanding of the teaching and learning process, the needs of exceptional learners, as well as public policy and educational advocacy.
 Teacher education candidates in particular are expected to possess and convey high expectations to all students they teach.
 Teacher education candidates will gain the ability to teach diverse student populations and develop an understanding of the particular culture and community in which they teach.
-They will become professional educators equipped to create positive learning environments that encourage active student engagement and selfmotivation.
+They will become professional educators equipped to create positive learning environments that encourage active student engagement and self-motivation.
 They will become "reflective practitioners for peaceful schools" who are able to collaborate with a variety of stakeholders in establishing P-12 learning communities.